-Review of Eating Italy Rome (+ Promo Code)
+Review of Eating Italy Rome Food Tours (+ Promo Code)

 Looking for reviews of the best food tours in Rome?
 If you really want to soak up the atmosphere of Rome, you need to get away from the touristy areas and eat like a local.
-I’ve taken several food tours in Rome and my favourite tours were the two walking tours I took with Eating Europe.
-They’re among the top-rated food tours in Rome and, while I enjoyed them both, they’re quite different from each other.
+I’ve taken several food tours in Rome and my favourites were the two walking tours I took with Eating Europe.
+They’re among the top-rated Roman food tours and, while I enjoyed them both, they’re quite different from each other.

 Are Food Tours in Rome Worth It?

-Why should you take a food tour in Rome?
+Why should you take a Rome food walking tour?
 While you definitely don’t want to miss visiting Rome’s top attractions such as the Colosseum, the Trevi Fountain, Spanish Steps and other bucket-list sights (be sure to read our post on the 3 Mistakes You Don’t Want to Make in Rome), to really get a taste of Roman culture, you need to take a food tour.

 The best food tours combine history and cuisine into one memorable and tasty experience.
-They also offer insights into what it’s like to live in Rome, how locals shop for food, where they enjoy their morning coffee and where they hangout at the end of the day.
+They also offer insights into what it’s like to live in Rome, how locals shop for food, where they enjoy their morning coffee, the best pizza in Rome and where they hangout at the end of the day.

 A guided food tour also offers insights into the ingredients themselves.
-Sure you could pop into a cheese shop in Rome on your own but if you don’t speak Italian or have an in-depth knowledge of Italian food, you’ll just be looking at ingredients without any understanding of how they’re sourced, made or enjoyed in Roman culture.
+Sure you could pop into a cheese shop in Rome on your own.
+But if you don’t speak Italian or have an in-depth knowledge of Italian food, you’ll just be looking at ingredients without any understanding of how they’re sourced, used in Roman cuisine or enjoyed in Roman culture.

-The best food tours also offer access to experiences you’re not able to get on your own – special dishes not listed on the menu, insights not available in guidebooks, introductions to producers and shopkeepers as well as insider access to unique experiences.
+The best food tours also offer access to experiences you’re not able to get on your own.
+You can sample special dishes not listed on the menu, get insights not available in guidebooks, introductions to producers and shopkeepers as well as insider access to unique experiences.

-And, if you sign up for the A Taste for Travel newsletter, you’ll get access to special subscriber discount, including a 15% discount on all Eating Europe food tours – the best of both worlds.
+If you sign up for the A Taste for Travel newsletter, you’ll get access to special subscriber discount, including a 15% discount on all Eating Europe food tours – the best of both worlds!

 Review of the Taste of Testaccio Food Tour in Rome